Kitáb-i-Íqán: Significance

-A model of Persian prose, of a style at once original, chaste and vigorous, and remarkably lucid, both cogent in argument and matchless in its irresistible eloquence, this Book, setting forth in outline the Grand Redemptive Scheme of God, occupies a position unequalled by any work in the entire range of Baháʼí literature, except the Kitáb-i-Aqdas, Baháʼu'lláh's Most Holy Book.
+Shoghi Effendi described the work as "a model of Persian prose, of a style at once original, chaste and vigorous, and remarkably lucid," and wrote that it "occupies a position unequalled by any work in the entire range of Baháʼí literature, except the Kitáb-i-Aqdas."
+Within the Baháʼí community the book is used in study classes and devotional reading, and Hooper Dunbar and Fazel Naghdy have published study guides to it.